rust-lang/book/src/ch01-02-hello-world.md

 nothing.
 If there were parameters, they would go inside the parentheses `()`.

 The function body is wrapped in `{}`.
 Rust requires curly brackets around all function bodies.
-It’s a good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.
+It’s good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.

 > Note: If you want to stick to a standard style across Rust projects, you can